 If you purchase one of Casper’s pillow online, you’ll receive free shipping along with free returns, just in case you find you don’t love it.
 You’ll get a whopping 100 nights to test out either pillow, instead of the standard 30 days you’re probably familiar with when you purchase from a department store.
 If by the end of the trial you aren’t 100% satisfied, go ahead and reach out to customer service to get a refund.

 If you end up keeping it—great!
-You’ll receive a 1-year “limited warranty” on the pillow, so you have some extra security in the case of a manufacture defect.
+You’ll receive a 1-year “limited warranty” on either pillow, so you have some extra security in the case of a manufacture defect.
 Feel free to head over to Casper’s website to check out the details of the warranty to see exactly what you’re covered for.

 There are currently two sizes available for the Casper Down Pillow; king and standard.
 They’re both more expensive than Casper’s original pillow, and they’re on the pricier side compared to the other pillows we’ve tested here at The Slumber Yard.
 But that’s not a huge shock, considering the ethically sourced down material is real high quality.
 You can visit Casper.com to see the current pricing details.

 You can get a standard size for about $125 and the king size for $165.
 Again, it is a little pricier than other pillows—but it’s not without reason.
-But if you’re a price conscious buyer, try looking at the Nolah AirFiber pillow which is manufactured with a down-alternative that’s still really comfortable, but more affordable by about $50.
+Accordingly, if you’re a price conscious buyer, try looking at the Nolah AirFiber pillow which is manufactured with a down-alternative that’s still really comfortable, but more affordable by about $50.